etchteam/offline-ux/src/custom-offline-page.md

 So far we've got a working, but relatively empty, offline page.
 Compared to relying on the default browser offline page It's already an improvement, adding a general "you are offline" message and leaving it there may be tempting.
-But doesn't this feel like a wasted touch-point?
+But this could be a wasted touch-point.

 Offline pages are different to other error pages because people will be stuck on the page until they give up waiting or their network connection is restored.